henrychris/obsidian-softwareeng/docs/My Talks/Data Streams And Powering  Event Driven Systems Using NATS.io.md

 **Demo**: Play around with demo #1.
 #### Queue Groups
 Multiple consumers can form a queue group under a single subject.
-When a message is published, it is delivered to **only one** consumer in the group - used for to .
+When a message is published, it is delivered to **only one** consumer in the group - used for load balancing.

 **Demo:** Jump to demo #4
 #### Delivery Semantics
 NATS core provides an ***at-most-once*** delivery guarantee.
 It is fire & forget.
-Messages are sent without waiting for acknowledgments.
+Messages are sent without waiting for acknowledgements.
 If a subscriber is not available or misses the message due to a crash, the message is lost.

 **Demo:** To be demonstrated with JetStream.

-1. Core NATS (demo 1 & 4)
-	1. Pub-Sub
-	2. Subjects & Wildcards
-	3. Queue Groups
-	4. How does it provide at most once delivery?
-2. Jetstream (demo 2 &3)
-	1. How does persistence work?
-	2. How does it provide at least once delivery?
-	3. Streams, Limits & Retention Policies
-	4. Consumers, Types & How they interact with Streams
-3. Monitoring & Observability
 ### JetStream
 This is the built-in persistence engine which enables messages to be stored and replayed at a later time.
 Published messages are stored in ***streams***.
 These streams allow for messages to be replayed, redelivered, or consumed at a later time, ensuring that messages aren't lost if consumers go offline.